Consensys/defi-score/whitepaper.md

 <img alt="ETH Histogram" style="border-width:0" src="assets/images/histogram.png" />

 The complement of the percentage is taken as a higher CVAR is worse because it means that a higher percentage of the total Collateral is at risk.

+<sup>5</sup>Based on CoinMarketCap data ETH over the last 30d has done ~$190.7B in volume while LINK has done ~$2.2B

+<sup>6</sup>Based on Yahoo Finance data, 30 day annualized volatility has been as high as ~330 for LINK-USD and as high as 165 for ETH-USD in the past year

 #### Liquidity